Algert Global LLC Sells 10,214 Shares of Pure Storage, Inc. (NYSE:PSTG)

-Algert Global LLC cut its position in shares of Pure Storage, Inc. (NYSE:PSTG) by 36.6% in the second quarter, Holdings Channel reports.
-The institutional investor owned 17,705 shares of the technology company’s stock after selling 10,214 shares during the period.
+Algert Global LLC trimmed its stake in Pure Storage, Inc. (NYSE:PSTG) by 36.6% in the second quarter, Holdings Channel reports.
+The firm owned 17,705 shares of the technology company’s stock after selling 10,214 shares during the quarter.
 Algert Global LLC’s holdings in Pure Storage were worth $346,000 as of its most recent SEC filing.

-Several other large investors have also recently bought and sold shares of PSTG.
-Canada Pension Plan Investment Board grew its holdings in shares of Pure Storage by 2,617.6% during the first quarter.
-Canada Pension Plan Investment Board now owns 1,386 shares of the technology company’s stock worth $30,000 after buying an additional 1,335 shares in the last quarter.
-Rockefeller Capital Management L.P. grew its holdings in shares of Pure Storage by 41.0% during the first quarter.
-Rockefeller Capital Management L.P. now owns 2,357 shares of the technology company’s stock worth $50,000 after buying an additional 685 shares in the last quarter.
-Captrust Financial Advisors grew its holdings in shares of Pure Storage by 3,322.1% during the first quarter.
-Captrust Financial Advisors now owns 2,327 shares of the technology company’s stock worth $50,000 after buying an additional 2,259 shares in the last quarter.
-Concord Wealth Partners grew its stake in Pure Storage by 3,481.9% in the first quarter.
-Concord Wealth Partners now owns 4,155 shares of the technology company’s stock valued at $89,000 after purchasing an additional 4,039 shares in the last quarter.
-Finally, Harbour Investments Inc. bought a new position in Pure Storage in the first quarter valued at approximately $94,000.
-Institutional investors and hedge funds own 82.16% of the company’s stock.
+Other hedge funds also recently bought and sold shares of the company.
+Canada Pension Plan Investment Board grew its stake in Pure Storage by 2,617.6% in the first quarter.
+Canada Pension Plan Investment Board now owns 1,386 shares of the technology company’s stock valued at $30,000 after purchasing an additional 1,335 shares in the last quarter.
+Rockefeller Capital Management L.P. grew its stake in Pure Storage by 41.0% in the first quarter.
+Rockefeller Capital Management L.P. now owns 2,357 shares of the technology company’s stock valued at $50,000 after purchasing an additional 685 shares in the last quarter.
+Captrust Financial Advisors grew its stake in Pure Storage by 3,322.1% in the first quarter.
+Captrust Financial Advisors now owns 2,327 shares of the technology company’s stock valued at $50,000 after purchasing an additional 2,259 shares in the last quarter.
+Concord Wealth Partners boosted its stake in shares of Pure Storage by 3,481.9% during the 1st quarter.
+Concord Wealth Partners now owns 4,155 shares of the technology company’s stock worth $89,000 after acquiring an additional 4,039 shares during the period.
+Finally, Harbour Investments Inc. bought a new position in shares of Pure Storage during the 1st quarter worth approximately $94,000.
+Hedge funds and other institutional investors own 82.16% of the company’s stock.

+Several research analysts have recently commented on PSTG shares.
+Raymond James lifted their target price on Pure Storage from $31.00 to $35.00 and gave the stock a “strong-buy” rating in a research note on Wednesday, September 29th.
+Credit Suisse Group lifted their target price on Pure Storage from $21.00 to $23.00 and gave the stock a “neutral” rating in a research note on Thursday, August 26th.
+KeyCorp lifted their target price on Pure Storage from $28.00 to $30.00 and gave the stock an “overweight” rating in a research note on Wednesday, September 29th.
+Susquehanna Bancshares reiterated a “buy” rating and set a $33.00 target price on shares of Pure Storage in a research note on Thursday, August 26th.
+Finally, Susquehanna reiterated a “buy” rating and set a $33.00 target price on shares of Pure Storage in a research note on Wednesday, September 29th.
+Three analysts have rated the stock with a hold rating, sixteen have given a buy rating and one has issued a strong buy rating to the stock.
+According to MarketBeat.com, the stock has a consensus rating of “Buy” and an average price target of $29.21.

+Pure Storage (NYSE:PSTG) last announced its quarterly earnings data on Tuesday, August 24th.
+The technology company reported $0.14 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.05 by $0.09.
+The firm had revenue of $496.80 million during the quarter, compared to analysts’ expectations of $471.56 million.
+Pure Storage had a negative return on equity of 21.92% and a negative net margin of 14.04%.
+The company’s quarterly revenue was up 23.1% compared to the same quarter last year.
+During the same period in the previous year, the firm earned $0.06 EPS.
+On average, equities analysts expect that Pure Storage, Inc. will post -0.48 EPS for the current year.

-In other news, Director Anita M. Sands sold 74,157 shares of the business’s stock in a transaction on Friday, September 10th.
-The stock was sold at an average price of $26.79, for a total transaction of $1,986,666.03.
-Following the completion of the transaction, the director now owns 100,976 shares of the company’s stock, valued at approximately $2,705,147.04.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+In other Pure Storage news, Director Anita M. Sands sold 74,157 shares of Pure Storage stock in a transaction on Friday, September 10th.
+The stock was sold at an average price of $26.79, for a total value of $1,986,666.03.
+Following the completion of the transaction, the director now directly owns 100,976 shares of the company’s stock, valued at approximately $2,705,147.04.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
 6.80% of the stock is owned by insiders.

-A number of research firms have weighed in on PSTG.
-Susquehanna restated a “buy” rating and issued a $33.00 price target on shares of Pure Storage in a research note on Wednesday, September 29th.
-Susquehanna Bancshares restated a “buy” rating and issued a $33.00 price target on shares of Pure Storage in a research note on Thursday, August 26th.
-UBS Group raised their price target on Pure Storage from $28.00 to $32.00 and gave the company a “buy” rating in a research note on Wednesday, September 29th.
-Northland Securities upgraded Pure Storage from a “market perform” rating to an “outperform” rating in a research note on Wednesday, September 8th.
-Finally, Deutsche Bank Aktiengesellschaft raised their price target on Pure Storage from $29.00 to $32.00 and gave the company a “buy” rating in a research note on Wednesday, September 29th.
-Three analysts have rated the stock with a hold rating, sixteen have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to data from MarketBeat, the stock has a consensus rating of “Buy” and a consensus price target of $29.21.

 About Pure Storage